Sexual abuse in the American film industry: Other cases

-In other cases, actor Jeffrey Jones was arrested in 2003 after forcing a 14-year-old boy to pose nude for him; Jones did not deny the accusations.
+In other cases, actor Jeffrey Jones was arrested in 2003 after forcing a 14-year-old boy to pose nude for him; Jones did not deny the accusations and was sentenced to 5 years probation and was required to register as a sex offender.
 In the 1980s, Victor Salva (director of Jeepers Creepers) served 15 months in prison for abusing a 12-year-old boy named Nathan Forrest Winters—one of the actors in his film Clownhouse—and for forcing him to have oral sex with another 14-year-old boy.
 Salva had become friends with Winters' parents in order to gain their trust before inviting Winters to his house, where he sexually assaulted him.
 According to Winters, he was "blackballed" from working in the industry ever again, while Salva was released early from prison and has continued to work in Hollywood.
+Salva was required to register as a sex offender.
 In early 2017, Wild Card actress Greice Santo and her husband R. J. Cipriani accused Edmonton Oilers owner Daryl Katz of offering money to Santo in exchange for sexual favors and film producer Michael Gelmon of defending Katz and threatening to end Santo's career.

-In 2004, actor and producer Brian Peck was convicted of a lewd act against a child and oral copulation of a person under 16.
+In 2004, actor and producer Brian Peck was convicted of a lewd act against a child and oral copulation of a person under 16 and was sentenced to 16 months in prison and was required to register as a sex offender.
+That child was later revealed to be Drake Bell, who revealed his identity in the Investigation Discovery series Quiet on Set: The Dark Side of Kids TV.

 Executive producer Steven Marshall was sentenced to 7 1/2 years in prison for distribution of child pornography.
 Marshall was arrested in 2009 on charges of distribution and possession of child pornography.
 Marshall pleaded guilty to distribution and the possession charge was dropped.
 Authorities say he engaged in sending and receiving child pornography and participated in online chats detailing child abduction, bondage, rapes and murders.

 Bob Villard, a headshot photographer and manager who has represented Tobey Maguire, Leonardo DiCaprio and other actors, was charged with transportation of child pornography.
 Villard was accused in 2001 and charged after searches of his home uncovered thousands of photographs of boys in skimpy bathing suits posed in sexually suggestive positions.
 He pleaded no contest to a misdemeanor and was sentenced to three years of probation.
 In 2005, Villard was back in court and pleaded no contest to the felony charge of committing a lewd act on a child.
 The victim was a 13-year-old boy who sought his services as an acting coach.
 Villard was given an eight-year prison sentence.

 In 2016, acting coach and actor Cameron Thor, best known for playing Lewis Dodgson in the 1993 film Jurassic Park, was sentenced to six years in prison for sexually assaulting 13-year-old Jordyn Ladell in 2009.
 Consequently, his role as Lewis Dodgson was recast with Campbell Scott for the 2022 film Jurassic World Dominion.